Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-The Parish: This is it, you made it down a burning building, through a carnival from hell, past the swamp filled with animalistic mud people, and across a sugar mill that was home to the local witch population, this HAS to be easier.
+The Parish: This is it, you made it down a burning building, under a river through sewers, through a carnival from hell, past the swamp filled with animalistic mud people, and across a sugar mill that was home to the local witch population, this HAS to be easier.
 It isn't.
 From bullet proof zombies in riot gear to the hundreds of corpses laying everywhere, there are way too many things that are scary and difficult about this campaign to list them all here.
 Have fun.

 In a new Mutation, you get to play as the only survivor alive - the other 3 don't exist.
 To balance things out, there are no common infected, but you still have to fight Special Infected all by yourself - it's scarier than it sounds.
 Even worse, the survivor's dialog will still be as if the other survivors are there, giving the impression he/she is going crazy.